octo-technology/OpenTezos/docs/smartpy/introduction.md

-Once built, SmartPy contracts become SmartML contracts and are handled in an OCaml library called SmartEngine, then it can be transpiled into a single Michelson code file.
+Once built, SmartPy contracts become SmartML contracts and are handled in an OCaml library called SmartEngine, then it can be compiled into a single Michelson code file.
 This Michelson file is the smart contract that will be deployed on a Tezos network.

 ## References